 - In the following example, enter the assigned ID and IP instead of ID and IP.Color mode

-[root@localhost ~]# vi /etc/netplan/50-cloud-init.yaml network: bonds: ...................... omitted ethernets: ...................... omitted vlans: bond-srv.9: addresses: - 172.17.34.150/24 gateway4: 172.17.34.2 id: 9 link: bond-srv mtu: 1500 bond-srv.350: addresses: - 172.16.87.150/24 routes: - to: 172.17.87.0/24 via: 172.16.87.1 - to: 172.17.87.0/24 via: 172.16.87.1 id: 350 link: bond-srv # Create the interface of the Vlan ID confirmed in Step1. # Enter the IP assigned in Step1. # Enter the Default gateway IP assigned from Step1. bond-srv.20: addresses: - 192.168.0.10/24 gateway4: 192.168.0.1 id: 20 link: bond-srv mtu: 1500[root@localhost ~]# vi /etc/netplan/50-cloud-init.yaml network: bonds: ...................... omitted ethernets: ...................... omitted vlans: bond-srv.9: addresses: - 172.17.34.150/24 gateway4: 172.17.34.2 id: 9 link: bond-srv mtu: 1500 bond-srv.350: addresses: - 172.16.87.150/24 routes: - to: 172.17.87.0/24 via: 172.16.87.1 - to: 172.17.87.0/24 via: 172.16.87.1 id: 350 link: bond-srv # Create the interface of the Vlan ID confirmed in Step1. # Enter the IP assigned in Step1. # Enter the Default gateway IP assigned from Step1. bond-srv.20: addresses: - 192.168.0.10/24 gateway4: 192.168.0.1 id: 20 link: bond-srv mtu: 1500Code block.
-IP settings to change
+[root@localhost ~]# vi /etc/netplan/50-cloud-init.yaml network: bonds: ...................... omitted ethernets: ...................... omitted vlans: bond-srv.9: addresses: - 172.17.34.150/24 gateway4: 172.17.34.2 id: 9 link: bond-srv mtu: 1500 bond-srv.350: addresses: - 172.16.87.150/24 routes: - to: 172.17.87.0/24 via: 172.16.87.1 - to: 172.17.87.0/24 via: 172.16.87.1 id: 350 link: bond-srv # Create the interface for the Vlan ID identified in Step1. # Enter the IP assigned in Step1. # Enter the Default gateway IP assigned in Step1. bond-srv.20: addresses: - 192.168.0.10/24 gateway4: 192.168.0.1 id: 20 link: bond-srv mtu: 1500[root@localhost ~]# vi /etc/netplan/50-cloud-init.yaml network: bonds: ...................... omitted ethernets: ...................... omitted vlans: bond-srv.9: addresses: - 172.17.34.150/24 gateway4: 172.17.34.2 id: 9 link: bond-srv mtu: 1500 bond-srv.350: addresses: - 172.16.87.150/24 routes: - to: 172.17.87.0/24 via: 172.16.87.1 - to: 172.17.87.0/24 via: 172.16.87.1 id: 350 link: bond-srv # Create the interface for the Vlan ID identified in Step1. # Enter the IP assigned in Step1. # Enter the Default gateway IP assigned in Step1. bond-srv.20: addresses: - 192.168.0.10/24 gateway4: 192.168.0.1 id: 20 link: bond-srv mtu: 1500Code block.
+Change IP settings

 Use the Netplan apply command to apply the changes to the system.